 Kalea Bay 3D Rendering Gallery

 Kalea Bay entrusted 3DAS to develop photorealistic 3D renderings for their five high rise towers and clubhouse.
-View side-by-side comparisons of the 3D renderings and what the final product looks like.
+View side-by-side comparisons of the as-built 3D renderings and what the final product looks like.
 Click on any rendering below to see at a larger size.

 The Huntley on Park Avenue – Rendering or Photo?